 When we talk about South Africa’s wine regions, we’re mostly talking about the Western Cape.
 It is here that the overall hot-climate country receives cooling influences from both the Southern Ocean—namely from the cold Benguela Current that comes up from the Antarctic—as well as the Cape Doctors, south-easterly summer winds that can reduce the temperatures of the more inland areas as they funnel through the region’s mountains and hillsides.
-Those mountains and hillsides also mean that grape growers can plant their vines in different aspects, altitudes, and varying soil types.
+Those mountains and hillsides also mean that grape growers can plant their vines at different aspects, altitudes, and in varying soil types.
 As a tactic, many growers will plant their vines on the south-facing portion of the slopes, away from the hemisphere and limiting the intensity of the daily sunlight and/or utilizing some of those mountains and hills as shade.

 We should also touch on South African Wine Laws, as they use a bit of a different language than I’m sure many of us are used to.
 The South African GI system is the Wine of Origin Scheme, or W.O.